32u2/simple-shop/NOTES/README.md

 - [ ] wire product management page (table)
 - [ ] wire product update page

-This would be the end of the PHASE 1.
+This would be the end of the Phase 1.
 The styling and responsiveness may still be outstanding.

 ### Day 3